 - B12 (cyanocobalamin) 330%

 Enzymes are also found in spirulina.
-An example is superoxide dismutase (SOD), an enzyme that helps get rid of free radicals and slow down aging.
+An example is superoxide dismutase (SOD), an enzyme that helps eliminate free radicals and slow aging.
 SOD also boosts the body’s natural defense against oxidative stress by reducing cellular damage.
 For every 10 grams of spirulina, the SOD enzyme activity can range from 10,000 to 37,500 units.